Author – Aseem Shrivastava

-The fourth generation 2016 Toyota Prius, rolled out at the Delhi Auto Expo, is the first model to be based on the new Toyota new global architecture, which makes the chassis 60% more rigid as compared to previous models.
+The fourth-generation 2016 Toyota Prius, rolled out at the Delhi Auto Expo, is the first model to be based on the new Toyota new global architecture, which makes the chassis 60% more rigid as compared to previous models.
 It gets a new front suspension and a rear double wishbone suspension.
 Powered by 1.8-liter, 4-cylilnder VVT-I petrol engine, which produces 97bhp and 142 Nm of torque, an electric motor supplements the engine providing an extra 73bhp which produces a top speed of 180kmph.
 It comes with a nickel-metal hydride (NiMH) hybrid battery that sits beneath the rear seats.
 Dimensions of the car are 4,540mm X 1,760mm X 1,470mm.
 The wheelbase is 2,700 mm.
 Top speed is 180kmph.
-It will be imported as CBU (completely built-up) and will be launched late 2016 in price range of ₹38-40 lakhs.
+It will be imported as a completely built-up unit and will be launched late 2016 in the price range of ₹38-40 lakhs.

 Toyota Camry Hybrid